tiagomms/xr-portfolio/_posts/2023-10-29-xr-design-fellowship-module-04-assign.md

 - [Camera & Tripod](https://www.turbosquid.com/3d-models/3d-camera-design-2022615)
 - [Picture Frame](https://www.turbosquid.com/3d-models/free-frame-desktop-picture-3d-model/1059351)

-And the music for the videos (I do not have copyrights for these songs, but they were appropriate for what I was trying to convey):
+And the music for the videos (I do not have copyrights for these songs nor asked permission, but they were super appropriate for what I was trying to convey):
 - Patrick Watson: Words in the Fire
 - Minski: Heaven